0xPrimordia/lynxify-hackathon/README.md

 This project demonstrates extensive use of Hedera's technology stack, particularly focusing on Hedera Consensus Service (HCS) for secure, ordered messaging between components.

+### HCS-10 OpenConvAI Implementation

+We've **actively implemented** the HCS-10 OpenConvAI standard as our **primary protocol** for agent communication.
+This integration enables our AI agents to communicate using a standardized protocol with enhanced metadata, improved discoverability, and built-in security mechanisms.

+Key aspects of our HCS-10 implementation:

+- **Agent Registration**: Our agent is registered in the HCS-10 registry with specific capabilities
+- **Standardized Messaging**: All messages follow the HCS-10 format with rich metadata
+- **Protocol Compliance**: Our implementation ensures compatibility with other HCS-10 agents
+- **Enhanced Discovery**: The agent is discoverable by other HCS-10 compliant services

+See the [HCS-10-INTEGRATION.md](HCS-10-INTEGRATION.md) document for detailed information about our implementation.

 ### Client Connection

 We initialize the Hedera client in `src/app/services/hedera.ts`: